ItzCobaltboy/Frostbyte_ClusterFS/README.md

 - Two basic microservices aka DataNode and MasterNode have been updated and tested for registration and heartbeat system, Datanode can send and recieve chunks.
 - Elaborate Unit tests for Masternode and datanode have been setup

+### NOTE 2: Its not abandoned yet, I will be back T-T

 # ☁️ Frostbyte ClusterFS Plan

 ## 🔥 Project Summary